slightlynybbled/mats/docs/source/pages/gui.rst

 My preference is to use :ref:`classes_mats_tkwidgets_matsframe` which will automatically read the entire test sequence and display each test to the user in a user friendly manner.
-I have been using TkMATS in production for over a year and I'm quite pleased with the ease of implementation and by the user feedback.
+I have been using `MatsFrame` in production for over a year and I'm quite pleased with the ease of implementation and by the user feedback.

 How do you get started?
 My workflow generally looks something like this: